sclamons/surface_crns/README.md

 with the obvious meanings.
 Useful settings to know are:

 * **speedup_factor** *(default `1`)*: A nonnegative real number dictating the speed of simulation playback.
 Larger numbers mean faster playback, up to the processing limits of pygame and of the simulator.
+* **fps** *(default `30`)*: A nonnegative real integer that controls the frame rate of the simulation playback.
+Higher fps will produce smoother output, but will take more time, RAM, and disk space to run.
+Lower fps may be choppy, but cuts down on the number of frames that need to be drawn (and, on the web simulator, stored).
 * **debug** *(default `False`)*: If `True`, the simulator will spew out debugging info when run.
 You probably want this set to `False`.
 * **rng_seed** *(default `None`)*: Integer specifying the random number seed used by the simulation.
 Set this value to a positive integer to make simulations reproducible.
 * **max_duration** *(default `1000000`)*: A nonnegative number specifying the maximum length of simulation in arbitrary time units (the same arbitrary time units specified by transition rule reaction rates).